Research Scientist Enrichment Program

 How to Apply

-Applicants should prepare (in Arial 11-point font or larger, no less than .5-inch margins): NIH biosketch (up to 5 pages), Specific Aims (up to 1 page), Research Strategy (including Significance, Innovation, Approach; up to 3 pages), Timeline and Feasibility (up to 1 page), a statement demonstrating your commitment to ADRD research and detailing how participation in the MCCFAD Enrichment Program will benefit your career (up to 1 page), References, Detailed Budget, Budget Justification, and the name and contact information for at least one reference.
-Applicants are encouraged to email email@example.com with questions.
-Completed applications should be emailed as a single pdf attachment to firstname.lastname@example.org by January 11,2021.
-Applicants will be notified by March 1, 2021.
-Funding is expected to begin July 1, 2021.
+Applicants should prepare (in Arial 11-point font or larger, no less than .5-inch margins): NIH biosketch (up to 5 pages), Abstract, Specific Aims, Research Strategy (including Significance, Innovation, Approach), Timeline and Feasibility (2 pages), a statement demonstrating your commitment to ADRD research and detailing how participation in the MCCFAD Enrichment Program will benefit your career (up to 1 page), References, Detailed Budget, Budget Justification, and the name and contact information for at least one reference.
+Applicants are encouraged to email firstname.lastname@example.org with questions.
+Completed applications should be emailed as a single pdf attachment to email@example.com by January 21, 2022.
+Applicants will be notified by March 1, 2022.
+Funding is expected to begin July 1, 2022.